Another Book of Nothing Chapters 20 - 24:

 Sri Tirtha Lal used to say that in the process of realizing our naked self, as it were, there comes a point, a line beyond which the world and anything definable simply disappears.
 It is something that is beyond rationalization from this side, being as it is the very genesis of thought itself.

-Vashistha likens the origination of the finite within the infinite to pure coincidence, as when a coconut falls just as a bird lands on the tree – but without any causal connection between the two events.
+Vashistha likens the origination of the finite within the infinite to pure coincidence, as when a coconut falls just as a bird lands on the tree – but without the slightest causal connection between the two events - a mystery unsolvable by the intellect.

 Nagarjuna argues that the whole chain of cause and effect, whereby the one thing leads to the other, loses its validity in either the absence or existence of an original or ‘uncaused’ cause.